CharanS30/mini_project/README.md

 # mini_project
-Built a clone of SBI online NetBanking application.
+Developing a clone of SBI online NetBanking application.